xySaad/bindjs/docs/BINDJS-JOURNEY.md

 **Inspired by**: [Chained Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#chained_promises)

-Even with wrappers, It still not clean enough.
+Even with wrappers, It is still not clean enough.
 Why should I assign `parent` to a variable if I’m not reusing it or attaching events?

 ### Instead of this: